imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 | **ConfigMap / Secret** | Store settings and passwords safely.                               |
 | **Ingress**            | A door to the internet (like a smart router).                      |

-Most people use _Docker_ together with Kubernetes: Docker for building, Kubernetes for running at scale.
+People use _Docker_ together with Kubernetes on OpenStack (cloud): Docker for building, Kubernetes for running at scale.

 |Tool|Purpose|
 |---|---|